Who is eligible to be a Principal Investigator?

 There may be times when the best person to oversee a student’s research is not considered PI eligible.
 For example, faculty classified as lecturers, or similar titles, may serve as senior thesis advisors however they are ineligible to be named as a faculty sponsor on a student project as they are not considered PI eligible.

 The FAS has “established a guideline that establishes a process for waiver for a particular lecturer, or other faculty appointment holder, to be PI eligible for the limited purpose of serving as a faculty sponsor for undergraduate student human subject research protocol submissions.”
-Please see the policy as well as the Waiver of PI Status for Human Subject Research Request Form for more information.
+Please see the Waiver for PI Status for Human Subject Research Policy as well as the Waiver of PI Status for Human Subject Research Request Form for more information.